montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 You can examine the complete code for this component on GitHub

-**[Add link to component in demo]**

 ## Manipulating a 3D Node through Bindings

-Building on the previous example, you may want to make the scene respond to the user's click event.
+Building on the previous example, you may want to make the scene respond to a user's click (or tab) event.
 In the duck wader example, the binding that applies the CSS class to the 3D node is static, that is, the value is always `true`.
 But the real power of the MontageJS binding system comes into play when you use it to control whether the CSS class is applied.

 The following snippet demonstrates how to make the door of the shack open and close when it is clicked.
 In the component's template, a `classList.has` expression is bound to a `doorOpen` property on the component that contains a Boolean value.